reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 .. note::
-   Alternatively, chemical field can be initialized by the chemical system common to all degrees of freedom in the chemical field.
+   Alternatively, the chemical field can be initialized by the chemical system common to all degrees of freedom in the chemical field.